odpi/egeria-docs/site/docs/guides/cts/repository-workbench/test-cases/repository-find-typedefs-by-category-test-case.md

 # Repository find type definitions by category test case

-This test validates that all of the supported type definitions (TypeDefs) can be retrieved by category.
+This test validates that all the supported type definitions (TypeDefs) can be retrieved by category.

 ## Operation